 You've scoffed tacos, hoovered up mole and had your fair share of tequila shots.
-But now it's time to get your chops 'round another Mexican export: mezcal.
+But now it's time to get your chops around another Mexican export: mezcal.
 Like tequila, it's made from agave – but that's just about where the similarities end.
-We've enlisted the help of Thea Cumming of Dangerous Don and Melanie Symonds of Quiquiriqui – founders of London Mezcal Week – to demystify the spirit and tell us why they love it so much.
+We've enlisted the help of Thea Cumming of Dangerous Don and Melanie Symonds of Quiquiriqui, the founders of London Mezcal Week, to demystify the spirit, tell us why they love it so much and what to look out for at this year's festivities.

 What is mezcal?